Storytelling For Kids

-- It gives children an opportunity to become acquainted with the best of children’s literature.
+- Acquaints kids with the best of children’s literature.

-- It increases a child’s knowledge and enriches his vocabulary.
+- Increases a child’s knowledge and enriches his vocabulary.

-Traditionally grandparents have played the role of storytellers with stories from our Epics or Puranas that have some values to teach.
-Often, when grandparents are not available, the young mother has to don the role of a storyteller.
+Traditionally, grandparents have played the role of storytellers.
+Most of them tell stories from our Epics or Puranas that impart values to the listeners.
+And, in the absence of grandparents, mothers take on the role of a storyteller.

 Storytelling plays an important part in moulding the child’s personality and value system.
 Anyone can be a good storyteller with a little practice and a genuine interest in the characters narrated in the stories.

-As a mother, you can select suitable stories from various sources – especially the Ramayana, Mahabharata, Jataka tales, Panchatantra, Fairy tales of Hans Christian Andersen and Grimms’ Fairy Tales.
+As a storyteller parent, you can select stories from various sources – especially the Ramayana, Mahabharata, Jataka tales, Panchatantra, Fairytales of Hans Christian Andersen and Grimms’ Fairy Tales.

-Ages 2 to 5: For this age group, the stories must be short and to the point.
-Stories should talk about familiar things that the child can relate to, like animals, children, home, machines, people, toys, rhymes, humorous and nonsense stories and poems, jingles.
-Typical stories would include: ‘The Three Little Pigs’, ‘The Three Bears’, ‘The Adventures of Little Red Riding Hood’, ‘Thumbelina’ and more.
+Age group - 2 to 5 years: For children of this age group, the stories must be short and to the point.
+Stories should talk about familiar things that a child can relate to, such as animals, children, home, machines, people, toys, rhymes, humorous and poems, jingles.
+Typical stories would include ‘The Three Little Pigs’, ‘The Three Bears’, ‘The Adventures of Little Red Riding Hood’, ‘Thumbelina’ and more.

-Ages 6 to 10: Animal tales, stories of children living in other lands, and the ancient and modern fairy tales appeal to this group.
-Examples of such stories: ‘The Elves and the Shoemaker’, ‘ Rumpelstiltskin’, ‘The Steadfast Tin Soldier’, ‘Hansel and Gretel’, ‘The Sleeping Beauty’ and ‘Jack and the Beanstalk’, tales from Panchatantra and our epics.
+Age group - 6 to 10 years: Animal tales, stories of children living in other countries, and the ancient and modern fairy tales appeal to this group.
+Examples of such stories include ‘The Elves and the Shoemaker’, ‘ Rumpelstiltskin’, ‘The Steadfast Tin Soldier’, ‘Hansel and Gretel’, ‘The Sleeping Beauty’ and ‘Jack and the Beanstalk’, tales from Panchatantra and our epics.

-As a well-prepared storyteller, make sure that each story you tell contains the five basic elements: Action, drama, emotional appeal, a strong beginning, and a satisfying conclusion.
-In order to supply stories with these characteristics, it is often necessary to rewrite or shorten stories to make them more suitable for a child audience.
+A good storyteller makes sure that a story contains five basic elements: Action, drama, emotional appeal, a strong beginning, and a satisfying conclusion.
+To have a story with these elements, it may be necessary to rewrite or shorten stories, thus making them suitable for children.

-Much time and effort are required to prepare a story for narration, but the effort is rewarding.
-A typical preparation of a story would run as follows:
+Some time and effort are required to prepare for a storytelling session, but the effort is rewarding.
+A typical preparation would run as follows:

 - Select an appropriate story.

-- Know the story completely before you narrate it.
+- Know the story well before narrating it.
 Read the story the first time to get its flavour, then reread with specific attention towards the plot.

 - Read the story once again.
-This time look for the distinguishing features of the dialogue, the unique quality of the characters, the setting of the story.
+This time look for the distinguishing features of the dialogues, the unique quality of the characters, the setting of the story.

 - Focus on ‘the four’: the introduction, the body, the climax, and the conclusion.

-- To hold a listener’s attention, the introduction has to be short, to the point, and if needed, memorised.
+- To hold a listener’s attention, the introduction should be short.

 - The climax is the heart of the story, giving meaning to the whole.
 Whatever impression you wish to make on the child, whatever message has to be passed on to him, has to be emphasised here.